Jebena: History

-According to local mythology, the most commonly held belief on the origin of the coffee bean was that it was first discovered by a goat farmer in Ethiopia after noticing the effect it had on his goats after consuming the beans.
-Coffee has since been brewed and served alongside the jebena in Ethiopia since approximately 1100 AD.
-The origin of the jebena and its use in the bunna is unclear and there are conflicting myths and legends on the initial origin of the jebena in the bunna.

-The bunna and jebena are endemic in the Horn of Africa region, with different regions having different rituals surrounding both, specifically Eritrea and Ethiopia.

 The jebena holds a significant place in Ethiopian and Eritrean culture.
 Families will usually have only one, and it is normally passed down from generation to generation as a practical, ornate heirloom.
-The jebena can be described as an 'artifact', as opposed to a tool, as it represents significant shared cultural experience and status in Ethiopian and Eritrean culture.
+The jebena can be described as an 'artifact', as well as a tool, as it represents significant shared cultural experience and status in Ethiopian and Eritrean culture.

 Prevalence

 Ethiopia

 Brewing coffee is tied closely to womanhood in Ethiopia and in the Horn of Africa.
 When brewing coffee with the jebena, the youngest woman of the family is always the one to initiate the process.
 Brewing coffee in the jebena is also a distinctly social event, where during the time it takes to prepare the beans and brew the coffee, families will socialise.

-The ornate nature of a jebena makes it a coveted item for a family, with potters in Ethiopia often not having access to tools such as pottery wheels.
+The ornate nature of a jebena makes it a coveted item for a family, with potters in Ethiopia often not having access to tools such as potter's wheels.
 As a result, a highly decorated jebena is a sign of wealth and status amongst families in Ethiopia and Eritrea.

-In Ethiopian culture, whenever coffee (Amharic: buna) is made in the jebena, it is a time for women to socialise and gather away from men.
-This has created a close association between woman-hood and coffee making.
-Women are expected to take great pride in their coffee ceremony and in taking care of their jebena, and great social expectation is placed upon the apparatus used in the ritual.

-Because of the ritualistic nature of the buna ceremony, if a jebena is not used to prepare and boil the coffee, by all accounts, a bunna ceremony is not taking place.
-It is considered rude for a guest to have any less than three cups of coffee from the jebena when a bunna ceremony is taking place and it is considered good luck for a participant to consume all three cups of coffee of bunna.
+Because of the ritualistic nature of the bunna ceremony, if a jebena is not used to prepare and boil the coffee, by all accounts, a bunna ceremony is not taking place.

 A household would traditionally participate in the bunna ceremony three times a day, preparing a pot of coffee in the jebena each time.
 On each occasion, the woman preparing the bunna will announce to all persons in the household that it is taking place, and will invite people to enjoy the ritual before beginning to roast the beans and starting the process of making coffee in the jebena.